 Whitaker International Program Undergraduate Scholarships °

 Provides funding for undergraduate biomedical engineering (BME) students to conduct a field-relevant activity abroad.
 Applicants can propose to intern, conduct research, take BME coursework, or directly enroll at an institution that offers outstanding BME training.
 Grantees may carry out their study abroad programs at a host institution in any country outside of the U.S., except Canada, but must establish a host relationship in their country of choice.
 A letter of support from the host is required.
 Grants can be awarded for one semester (up to a $7,500 scholarship) or one academic year (up to a $10,000 scholarship).
 Applicants must be FRESHMAN, SOPHOMORES OR JUNIORS; U.S. citizens or permanent residents; must demonstrate a need for financial support; and must have at least one semester remaining upon return from their time abroad.
 Grantees must have language ability to carry out the proposed project in the host country by the time of departure.
 Up to 40 grants will be awarded.
-Campus contact: Sally Lieberman, email@example.com.
+Campus contact: Sally Lieberman, firstname.lastname@example.org.
 For further information and application instructions, visit the Whitaker International Program website.
 Click here for recent recipient.